HDFGroup/HDF.PInvoke/README.md

 Finally, the ``PATH`` environment variable of the running process is searched for other locations, such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/).

-# Two Major HDF5 Versions for the Price of One (Free)
+# One Major HDF5 Version

-The HDF Group currently maintains two major HDF5 release families, HDF5 1.8 and HDF5 1.10.
+The HDF Group currently maintains **one** major HDF5 release family, HDF5 1.14.
 The Visual Studio Solution is set up to build the `HDF.PInvoke.dll` .NET assemblies for the `"Any CPU"` platform in the `Debug` and `Release` configurations.
 Support for the HDF5 1.8 or 1.10 API is toggled via the `HDF5_VER1_10` conditional compilation symbol in the *Build* properties of the *HDF.PInvoke* and *UnitTest* projects.

 # License